alexcostaluiz/CSCI4050-Bookstore/README.md

 ## Installation

-The following instructions pertain mostly to a Linux development machine, but it should not be too hard to generalize to Windows or OSX.
-I will add notes where steps might be different based on the development operating system.
+The following instructions pertain to a Linux development machine, but it should not be hard to generalize to Windows or OSX.

 ### Clone The Repository